-Pool noodle abacus: use pool noodles as loose parts in your outdoor play space.
+Pool noodle abacus: use pool noodles as loose parts in your backyard play space.

 Ok, so technically ours is not a true abacus, but it could be with the addition of just a few more ropes.